Farm to School Education Workshop FAQs

 What does the teacher need to do?

 The teacher submits the initial workshop request form and works with the HFFA Program Coordinator on booking and any special requirements for food allergies or program preferences.
 We also ask the teacher to divide the class into three groups for the three stations, and recruit 2 to 3 volunteers – parents or responsible Grade 8 students – to help facilitate at those stations.
+If possible, having name tags for your students is very helpful to our coordinator and farmer.
 Volunteers will have an opportunity to review the activity prior to the beginning of the workshop.
 We try to keep the effort for the teacher minimal during the workshop, allowing you to “float” and observe all the stations, take photos and help with room control when needed.
 Finally, we ask teachers to complete a feedback survey after the workshop.

 Why are you offering this program?